 Biotin may be part of the vitamin B family, but it gets an A+ for its beauty benefits.
-This includes providing radiant skin, faster hair growth and strong nails.
-The latter is what we’re focusing on today.
+This includes supporting skin health, hair growth and nail strength.** Here, we’ll focus on the benefits of biotin for nails.

-"Because one sign of biotin deficiency is brittle nails, biotin supplementation is often tried to strengthen brittle nails with varying results," explains Elizabeth Geddes-Bruce, a board-certified dermatologist at Westlake Dermatology.
+"Because one sign of biotin deficiency is brittle nails, biotin supplementation is one option you can try to strengthen brittle nails.** However, this comes with varying results," explains Elizabeth Geddes-Bruce, a board-certified dermatologist at Westlake Dermatology.

-According to Marcela Correa, Owner of NYC's Medi Pedi NYC and medical pedicurist, biotin comes loaded withprotein and amino acids – two things that support keratin production in the body.
-“Keratin isa type of protein that forms the cells that make up the tissue in nails," she tells Lively.
+Biotin is made up of protein and amino acids – two things that support keratin production in the body, according to Marcela Correa, Owner of NYC's Medi Pedi NYC and medical pedicurist, "Keratin is a type of protein that forms the cells that make up the tissue in nails," she tells Lively.

 what foods have biotin for nails?

 Sweet potatoes, seeds, broccoli and mushrooms contain biotin as well, according to Correa and Grant.
 Don't worry about eating too much of these biotin-rich foods, either.
-Since biotin is a water-soluble vitamin, Elle says that your body does its job by naturally filtering any excess out.
+Since biotin is a water-soluble vitamin, your body does its job to naturally filter any excess out, Elle says.

+Ready to support healthy nails?
 Vital Proteins® is your one-stop shop for all your collagen needs.
-Help support healthy nails** with any of Vital Proteins’ collagen products.
+Help support healthy nails**^ with any Vital Proteins® collagen peptides products.
 Looking for a plant-based option?
-Skip the collagen and reach for Beauty Boost™.
+Reach for Beauty Boost™.
 Each capsule contains biotin and vitamin C, as well as other essential vitamins for hair, skin and nail health.**